bwu62/stat240-revamp/docs/03-data-vectors.md

 ## [1] "2024-07-15"
 ```

-We can see that even though our date object has `"Date"` class, it actually has `"double"` type, which means behind the scenes, it's secretly stored as a number. ^[The distrinction between class, type, and mode (which we haven't even mentioned and won't ever discuss) is highly technical to the mechanics of R and not worth concerning yourself over.
+We can see that even though our date object has `"Date"` class, it actually has `"double"` type, which means behind the scenes, it's secretly stored as a number. ^[The distinction between class, type, and mode (which we haven't even mentioned and won't ever discuss) is highly technical to the mechanics of R and not worth concerning yourself over.
 If you're dying of curiosity, I recommend this excellent video on the matter: <https://youtu.be/RwEzWZA9uTw>{target="_blank"}.]
 If you `unclass()` the object, i.e. strip away the `"Date"` property, you can see it's just the number 19919 underneath, and you can check that in fact Jul 15, 2024 is indeed [19919 days after Jan 1 1970](https://www.wolframalpha.com/input?i=19919+days+after+Jan+1+1970).

 ``` r